Voodoo raises estimated $200 million from Goldman Sachs for mobile games

 “One thing we stand by is to dream big, wherever you come from,” Yazdi said.

 Yazdi said the company will use the funding to continue with the growth, hire more people in Europe and the U.S., and add more tech engineers.
+Yazdi and cofounder Laurent Ritter still hold the majority of the shares in Voodoo.

+In a statement, Alexandre Flavier, investor at Goldman Sachs, said, “We have been impressed by the

+vision, execution capabilities and innovation velocity of this management team.
+We are enthusiastic